Monday, 28 July 2025

 I press the200g button, then P1 button + "start".

-(Temp: just using the B button - environment only)
+(Temp: just using the B button - for chamber temp only)

-The max temp for this roast is 160C (The behmor automatically shuts down at 170C)
+Note that my max temp for this roast is 160C (The Behmor automatically shuts down at 170C)

 00.00 : 120C (charge)